mozerpol/NotesFromLearning/q_and_a/README.md

 - **FPGA** - it's a type of integrated circuit that can be reconfigured to perform custom digital functions or tasks to perform them in parallel.
 - **ASIC** - it's a type of integrated circuit customized for a particular use, such as a specific algorithm or function.
+It cannot be reconfigured after the manufacturing process.
-- **Microcontroller** - is a general-purpose device that combines a microprocessor core, memory, and peripheral devices.
+- **Microcontroller** - it is a general-purpose device that combines a microprocessor core, memory, and peripheral devices.
 It is designed to control and execute tasks based on code instructions.
 - **The biggest differences**: ASIC can't be reconfigured, ASIC fabricated using the same process node can run at much higher frequency than FPGAs.
-Microcontroller offers a higher level of flexibility than ASICs.

 ### 2. What is the difference between a combinational and sequential circuit? <a name="12"></a> [UP↑](#tof)
 - **Combinational circuit** - can't remember the previous states, the output is